Shredded wheat: United States and Canada

-One of his wheat-processor buyers, Dr. John Harvey Kellogg, admired Perky's manufacturing process for his shredded wheat cereal.
-Kellogg declined to purchase Perky's patent on it, however, considering it too weak in taste, "like eating a whisk broom."
+One of his wheat-processor buyers, John Harvey Kellogg, admired Perky's manufacturing process.
+Kellogg declined to purchase Perky's patent on it, however, considering the product too weak in taste, "like eating a whisk broom."
 However, after co-founding the Battle Creek Toasted Corn Flake Company—later the Kellogg Company cereal manufacturer—with his brother Will Keith Kellogg in 1906, John Kellogg observed the success of Perky's product and offered to buy its patent from him, but at too low a price to pique Perky's interest.

 Premiering to the public at Chicago's World Columbian Exposition in 1893, shredded wheat cereal was then manufactured by The Natural Food Company in Niagara Falls, New York, in 1901.
 It became the Shredded Wheat Company in 1904.
 It was bought by Nabisco (National Biscuit Company) in December 1928.

 United States production of Shredded Wheat moved to Naperville, Illinois, in 1954, where it is still made.
-In 1993, Nabisco sold the brand to Kraft General Foods, but it was still under the Nabisco name until 1999, whereupon it was sold under the slogan "Nabisco brought to you by Post."
+In 1993, Nabisco sold the brand to Kraft General Foods, but it was still under the Nabisco name until 1999, with the slogan "Nabisco brought to you by Post".

 Canadian production has been at Niagara Falls, Ontario, since 1904 due to nearby hydro-electric power.
-United States production is also at Niagara Falls, Ontario.
-Until recently, United States production took place in Niagara Falls, New York, but that factory was closed when production was consolidated on the Canadian side of the border.
+Shredded Wheat was also produced in Niagara Falls, New York, first at Nabisco's factory on Buffalo Avenue beginning in 1901.
+In 1954, a new plant on Rainbow Boulevard opened less than a mile away and the Buffalo Avenue factory was sold.
+Despite being listed in the National Historic Register in 1974, the Buffalo Avenue plant was demolished in 1976.
+Production continued at the Rainbow Boulevard plant until it was closed in 2001 as production was consolidated on the Canadian side of the border.

-In 1920, Henry Perky's son, Scott Henry Perky, developed a round shredded wheat cereal, which he named Muffets.
+In 1920, Henry Perky's son Scott Henry Perky developed a round shredded wheat cereal, which he named Muffets.
 The Muffets Corporation was sold to the Quaker Oats Company in 1927.
 The cereal is still marketed in Canada as Muffets, but in the U.S. is now sold as Quaker Shredded Wheat.